syncfusion-content/xamarin.android-docs/xamarin-android/SfChart/how-to/Export-chart-as-an-image.md

 # Export SfChart as an image in Xamarin.Android

-The SfChart can be converted as image and saved at the desired directory by creating Bitmap from drawing cache and save it using FileStream.
+The [`SfChart`](https://help.syncfusion.com/cr/xamarin-android/Com.Syncfusion.Charts.SfChart.html) can be converted as an image and saved in the desired directory by creating Bitmap from drawing cache and save it using the FileStream.

-The following code sample demonstrates this.
+The code sample demonstrated as follows.

 {% highlight c# %}